On the group of purely inseparable points of an abelian variety defined over a function field of positive characteristic II: Semistable sheaves on curves

 where and $\rk(V)$ is the rank of $V$.
 The quantity $\mu(V)$ is called the {\it slope} of $V$.
-Recall that a locally free coherent sheaf $V$ on $Y$ is called semistable if for any coherent subsheaf $W\subseteq V$, we have $\mu(W)\leqslant\mu(V)$.
-If $V/S$ is a locally free coherent sheaf on $Y$, there is a unique filtration by coherent subsheaves
+Recall that a non zero locally free coherent sheaf $V$ on $Y$ is called semistable if for any non zero coherent subsheaf $W\subseteq V$, we have $\mu(W)\leqslant\mu(V)$.
+Let $V/Y$ be a non zero locally free coherent sheaf on $Y$.
+There is a unique filtration by coherent subsheaves

-such that all the sheaves $V_i/V_{i-1}$ ($1\leqslant i\leqslant\hn(V)$) are semistable and such that the sequence $\mu(V_i/V_{i-1})$ is strictly decreasing.
+such that all the sheaves $V_i/V_{i-1}$ ($1\leqslant i\leqslant\hn(V)$) are (locally free and) semistable and such that the sequence $\mu(V_i/V_{i-1})$ is strictly decreasing.
 This filtration is called the {\it Harder-Narasimhan filtration} of $V$ (shorthand: \HN filtration).
 One then defines

 and